 - 1. To formulate and solve first order ordinary differential equations. - 2.
 To solve second order differential equations of various kinds. - 3.
 To find the solution of first order linear and non-linear partial differential equations. - 4.
 The skills derived from the course will help the student from a necessary base to develop analytic and design concepts.

 Upon successful completion of the course, the students should be able to

-- 1. Apply first order ordinary differential equations to real life situations. - 2.
-Identify and apply suitable methods in solving the higher order differential equations. - 3.
-Solve the partial differentiation equations. - 4.
-Interpret the physical meaning of different operators as gradient, curl and divergence. - 5.
-Estimate the work done against a field, circulation and flux using vector calculus.
+- 1. Apply first order ordinary differential equations to real life situations.
+[Apply K3] - 2.
+Identify and apply suitable methods in solving the higher order differential equations.